realB12/DeltaThemeExplore_a/README.md

 d) **hosting**: How to push this Example project on a Hosting Environment (Netlify, AWS)

 e) Testint the Hyperlink issues for referencing *.md files

+Focus is on technology with a focus on architecture and ongoing operationabiltiy.

 ### Out of Scope